Pouiks/ecommerce/README.md

 # ecommerce back end

-API pour la gestion back-end d'un site classique e-commerce
+API for the back-end management of a classic e-commerce site

-Utilisation de node JS
+Using NodeJS for server side

 To initialize the project, download it.

 use the following command :

 npm install

+Coming soon :

+API methods and path